 Please note: If an eligible parent applies for a Federal Direct PLUS loan but is denied, and we receive documentation of the Federal Direct PLUS loan denial, we can generally authorize the student to borrow a certain amount of "additional" Federal Direct Unsubsidized Loan funding.

 A monthly payment plan allows parents to spread institutional expenses over a number of months without interest charges.
-Tulane has an agreement with Tuition Management Systems (TMS) to offer an array of different payment plan options.
-You can locate information regarding TMS online at Tulane Accounts Receivable or call TMS toll-free at 800.262.9201.
+Tulane Installment Prepayment Plan (TIPP) offers an array of different payment plan options.
+You can locate information regarding TIPPS online at Tulane Accounts Receivable (Payment Plan).
+Should you have questions regarding your TIPP or other Accounts Receivable charges, please contact Accounts Receivable at email@example.com or call (504) 865-5368, 800-798-7633 toll free.

 Private credit-based alternative loans may assist students and their families who are either not eligible for or not interested in the federal grant and loan programs.
 (For example, alternative loans may be an option for international students who are not eligible to apply for Federal loans.)
 Since these loans are NOT federal loans, the completion of the FAFSA is not required.
 Private loans usually have variable interest rates which are tied to a market index such as the prime interest rate or LIBOR, plus or minus an additional interest rate.
 We encourage eligible parents to apply for the fixed-interest Federal PLUS Loan (see above) before either the student or parent applies for a non-federal loan, and we encourage graduate-level students to apply for the fixed-interest Federal Graduate PLUS Loan before applying for a non-federal loan.
 If a student or parent must consider non-federal loans, information is available online at www.elmselect.com and our website.